TouK/krush/README.md

-## krush
+## Krush

-**krush** is a lightweight persistence layer for Kotlin based on [Exposed SQL DSL](https://github.com/JetBrains/Exposed/wiki/DSL).
-It’s similar to [requery](http://requery.io) and [micronaut-data jdbc](https://micronaut-projects.github.io/micronaut-data/latest/guide/#jdbc), but designed to work idiomatically with Kotlin and immutable data classes.
+**Krush** is a lightweight persistence layer for Kotlin based on [Exposed SQL DSL](https://github.com/JetBrains/Exposed/wiki/DSL).
+It’s similar to [Requery](http://requery.io) and [Micronaut-data jdbc](https://micronaut-projects.github.io/micronaut-data/latest/guide/#jdbc), but designed to work idiomatically with Kotlin and immutable data classes.

 It’s based on a compile-time JPA annotation processor that generates Exposed DSL table and objects mappings for you.
 This lets you instantly start writing type-safe SQL queries without need to write boilerplate infrastructure code.